knowledge of railway engineering from a holistic perspective - Khalid Saleem

 "The courses also helped me in fulfilling the requirements of continuing education needed to maintain my chartered and registered engineer status in Australia and UK."

-Khalid Saleem is a Senior Engineering Manager from Australia.
-He is currently working on transport infrastructure projects.
-Khalid enrolled in the online courses Railway Engineering: An Integral Approach and Railway Engineering: Track and Train Interaction.
+While working on transport infrastructure projects as Senior Engineering Manager, Khalid Saleem participated in the online courses Railway Engineering: An Integral Approach and Railway Engineering: Track and Train Interaction.
+Read about his experience.

 What was your motivation for enrolling in the course?
 What benefit will this bring to your day-to-day work, career and/or company?